bastoica/wasabi/wasabi-testing/README.md

 export WASABI_ROOT_DIR=$(echo $HOME)/sosp24-ae/wasabi
 ```

-> [!NOTE]
-> This instalation guide assumes users are running Unix-based operating system with `bash` as the default shell.

 ### System Requirements

-WASABI was developed and evaluated on a Ubuntu 22.04 distribution and the surrounding automation assumes `bash` as the default shell, although we expect it to run on other UNIX distributions and shells with minimal changes.

-Both WASABI and its benchmarks are primarily built using Java 11, except Hive wich requires Java 8.
-The default build system is Maven (3.6.3), except for ElasticSearch that requires Gradle 4.4.1
+Both WASABI and the benchmarks used to evaluate it are primarily built using Java 8.
+The default build system is Maven (3.6.3), except for ElasticSearch that requires Gradle (>=4.4.1), and Cassandra which needs Ant (>=1.10).

 ### Installing Prerequisites